freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 ## So, what is accessibility anyway?

-Accessibility in itself is a bit of a misleading term sometimes, especially if English is your second language.
-It is sometimes referred to as inclusive design.
+Accessibility can be a bit of a misleading term sometimes, especially if English is your second language.
+Another way to describe accessibility is by using the term "inclusive design".

 If your site is on the Internet, reachable by anyone with a web browser, in one sense that website is accessible to everyone with a web browser.